tenbillionwords/spaceship-mode/README.md

 * **No user interface.** This code is provided as a backend only, and relies on conventions that are contradictory to the assumptions of stock Emacs.
 It will take some effort to integrate it into your workflow.
 * **No promises.** It works on my system, and I'm offering it in hope it will be useful to others.
 It uses the `after-change-functions` hook in a heavy way and may be incompatible with other major modes or popular packages.

-## What it Does, Precisely
+## What It Does, Precisely

 ### spaceship-mode

 Certain spaces have their widths adjusted to match that of another character on the previous line; generally speaking the nth initial space will match the nth character on the previous line, which might itself be an initial space that matches something further back.
-We need to define precisely when this matching happens.
-A character matches another character exactly when:
+To be precise, a character matches another character exactly when:

 * All previous characters on the same line match something, and
 * There is a corresponding character on the previous line and it is eligible to be matched by this character: